-The Employer considered the tone and language of the employee to again be unacceptable and responded asking him to show cause as to why his employment should not be terminated.
-The Employer considered the employee’s response and ultimately decided to dismiss him for failing to comply with a reasonable and lawful direction and breaching its Code and Policy.
-The employee subsequently made an application of unfair dismissal, claiming that the Employer deeming his tone and language as misconduct warranting dismissal was excessive, unreasonable and disproportionately harsh and unjust.
+The Employer considered the tone and language of the employee to again be unacceptable.
+Then responded asking him to show cause as to why his employment should not be terminated.
+The Employer considered the employee’s response and ultimately decided to dismiss him for failing to comply with a reasonable and lawful direction.
+For breaching its Code and Policy.
+The employee subsequently made an application of unfair dismissal.
+Claiming that the Employer deeming his tone and language as misconduct warranting dismissal was excessive, unreasonable and disproportionately harsh and unjust.

 How Much Evidence is Needed for a Workplace Investigation?

 The High Court in Briginshaw v Briginshaw.
 Gave guidance on how it is that a court may find that something happened.
 It was held that the seriousness of an allegation made, the inherent unlikelihood of an occurrence of a given description.
 Or the gravity of the consequences flowing from a particular finding.
 Are considerations which must affect the answer to the question whether the issue has been proved to the reasonable satisfaction of the tribunal.
 In such matters “reasonable satisfaction” should not be produced by inexact proofs, indefinite testimony, or indirect inferences.

 This has led industrial tribunals to make statements such as “the allegation [must be] established with … comfortable satisfaction”.
 It is also said that Briginshaw “require[s] the respondent to make out its case in a convincing way”.
 Consequently, if an employer is considering taking disciplinary action due to an employee’s misconduct.
 It is critical that an employer makes a decision based on evidence of actual wrongdoing as opposed to a mere suspicion of wrongdoing.

 Mere suspicion of misconduct rather than any actual misconduct